-To prepare for a political debate, it’s essential to know and understand the issues.
+To prepare for a political debate, knowing and understanding the issues is essential.

 When debating with someone, it’s essential to be on the offensive and ask questions that will challenge their opinion—asking “how” or “why” questions are strong debate tactics because they make people think about why they believe what they do.

-The most common query I get asked is how to prepare for a debate.
-My answer is that you have to be well-informed on the topic and think fast on your feet.
+The most common query is how to prepare for a debate.
+My answer is that you have to be well informed on the topic and think fast on your feet.

 Who should participate in a political debate